 Meghan Markle and Prince Harry just welcomed their first child, an adorable little boy, and the parents-to-be are now well and truly settled into their brand-new family home.

 The $5.45 million renovations at their new Frogmore Cottage home in Windsor are now complete, with the Duke and Duchess of Sussex going above and beyond to get their baby's nursery ready in time.

 According to Vanity Fair's royal reporter Katie Nicholl, the couple opted for a gender-free, modern nursery for their little prince.

 "According to sources who are helping with [their new home] renovations, the nursery itself is going to be very modern.
 Don't expect to see any baby pink or baby blue," Nicholl revealed during an interview on Entertainment Tonight.

 "Apparently, it's going to be a monochrome palette — whites and greys, I'm told, will be the colour theme for baby Sussex's nursery," the royal correspondent added.

-It's believed the gender-neutral palette is yet another indication that the couple haven't found out the sex of their baby and are instead waiting for a surprise on the day.
+It's believed the gender-neutral palette was yet another indication that the couple chose not to find out the sex of their baby and instead waited for a surprise on the special day.